Appraisal Standards Review Protocol

 - Copy of strategic planning documents prepared over the last five years

-- Copies of the board-approved budget for the three prior years; notices of public hearings posted to adopt the budget; and a budget calendar showing hearing dates; resolutions from the taxing units approving the budget
+- Copies of the board-approved budget for prior three years, the notices of public hearing posted to adopt the budget, and the budget calendar showing hearing dates, resolutions from the taxing units approving the budget (statute; IAAO)

 - Copies of collection budgets, if the district collects for any taxing units